My Latin Life here to give you some insight into the cost of living in Latin America.

 Problems With The Data

-Although Expatistan is a fairly reliable resource for cost of living, it can't take into consideration the variables that come into play when living in certain Central and South American metropolises.
+Although Expatistan is a reasonably accurate resource for cost of living, it can't take into consideration the variables that come into play when living in certain Central and South American metropolises.

 For instance, in Rio de Janeiro you will have to pay more for housing because it is too dangerous to live in lower/middle class areas.
 This is an absolute MUST for those unfamiliar with the city.
 Same goes, to a lesser extent, for Santo Domingo.

 That's going to bump your cost of living up considerably.
-For that reason, I'd put Rio de Janeiro above Panama as the most expensive city in LATAM.
+For that reason, I'd put Rio de Janeiro above Panama as the most expensive city on the list.

 In Panama City, Mexico City and Lima, you can get away with paying cheaper rent.